benjibabs/WordPress-Contributors/readme.txt

 === From within WordPress ===

-1. Visit 'Plugins > Add New'
-1. Search for 'Add Contributors'
-1. Activate 'Add Contributors' from your Plugins page.
+1. Coming soon!

 === Manually ===

-1. Upload `ict101s-contributors` folder to the `/wp-content/plugins/` directory
+1. Upload `WordPress-Contributors` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==